 They can be removed and replaced if you want.
 Although the dual combination should be a good fit for most people wanting a serious workout including those with specialist spin shoes.

 Noise.
 There is going to be a low level of noise from the bike coming from the chain and the resistance pad.
 It shouldn’t disturb anyone in another room or mean you need to turn the TV up too loud to hear it.
-If noise is going ot be an issue due to you wanting to cycle while others sleep in the night or early morning you may want to consider a bike with belt drive and magnetic resistance such as the SB900 but this does cost $300 plus more but also comes with a basic console.
+If noise is going ot be an issue due to you wanting to cycle while others sleep in the night or early morning you may want to consider a bike with belt drive and magnetic resistance such as the SB900 but can cost more but also comes with a basic console.
 However, most people do find the level of noise from these bikes acceptable.

 Seat.
 The seat is cushioned to help alleviate some of the pressure on your seat bones.
 Although it has been noted that it feels rock hard.